Cron Jobs

 and Password

-as basic authentication credentials, and distribute credits to users.
+as basic authentication credentials, and distribute credits to users, and handle credit expiration.

 You can test the cron job by clicking the TEST RUN